Click on the picture to see a slideshow of TARC buses through the years.

 In 1993, TARC experimented with a "water taxi" service connecting the Belle of Louisville wharf and Towboat Annie's Restaurant in Jeffersonville.
 During the 1990s and early 2000s, TARC advocated extensive funding to build and operate light rail system in the Louisville area, but despite wide press coverage, the plans never went past planning stages.

-In 2010, TARC serviced an estimated 14.4 million customers who rode 13.9 million miles.
-Currently, TARC runs 45 routes in 5 counties in Kentucky and Southern Indiana, and operates 210 buses and trolleys, 89 paratransit vehicles, and employs more than 600 members.
+In 2013, TARC serviced an estimated 15 million customers.
+Currently, TARC runs 41 routes in 5 counties in Kentucky and Southern Indiana, and operates 226 buses and trolleys (32 hybrid buses), 89 paratransit vehicles, and employs approximately 640 team members.
 On average, 42,500 daily riders use TARC.

 * Some of this information was gathered through Wikipedia and the Motor Coach Age editions of May-June 1990 and May-June 1991.